vrap/the-blender-demo-site/documentation/user/start_EN.md

 ## Overview

-Four computer science students had the idea of creatin The Blender.
-This machine is a connected machine for the creation and distribution of cocktails.
+Four computer science students had the idea of creating The Blender.
+This machine is a connected object for the creation and distribution of cocktails.

 Basically, the machine is a series of structures called modules, each containing a valve and a bottle.
 One such module is called Master, it contains no valve or bottle, but the electronics required for the machine.